hychn/hychn.github.io/md/gradschool/Application.md

 * Study bayesian inference for Wash U
 * Duolingo

+* UTA MyStatus upload transcript
+* Princeton do SOP and mentor

 # Other

 * What information do you need? capture and store?